UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 S3_BUCKET_NAME=ubcstudentassistantbot-ubccoursebucketbd7d4111-1q2su36zjy6ok
 ```

-After you have filled out the env variables, you can commit the changes to the repository.
+After you have filled out the environment variables, you can commit the changes to the repository.

 ![Commit Image](./images/commitEnvFile.png)

 After committing this change, log into your AWS console and select the AWS Lex service.
 In the base console, you should see a deployed chatbot.